Lallassu/gorss/README.md

 - Backed by SQLite database
 - Mark articles as read
 - Mark all as read/unread
+- Undo last read (mark it as unread)

 ## Configuration Example (Default config)
 It's possible to specify configuration file as a flag, default is `gorss.conf`.